isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-04-04-sgteguhbersatu-taskforce.md

 permalink: /media-centre/speeches-and-press-releases/sgteguhbersatu-taskforce/
 ---

-Minister-in-Charge of Muslim Affairs Masagos Zulkifli has convened the *SGTeguhBersatu*  Taskforce, which will strengthen the last-mile delivery of national support measures under the Resilience Budget and lead targeted initiatives that support the Malay/Muslim community through the COVID-19 situation.
+Minister-in-Charge of Muslim Affairs Masagos Zulkifli has convened the *SGTeguhBersatu*<sup>1</sup>  Taskforce, which will strengthen the last-mile delivery of national support measures under the Resilience Budget and lead targeted initiatives that support the Malay/Muslim community through the COVID-19 situation.

 Minister Masagos will be supported by Malay/Muslim Members of Parliament: